-We can answer any questions you have about the appointment before booking, but we are unable to give advice about your hair concern without seeing you first.
+While we sympathise with your hair concerns, we are unable to give advice without seeing you first.
+We try to be as helpful as possible and can answer any questions you may have about an appointment before booking.
 We do have a blog with lots of information which you may find helpful.

 Do you treat male hair loss & scalp conditions?

 Yes.
-We treat and can give advice on both male and female scalp and hair conditions
+We treat and can give advice to men and women.

-Do I have to have a blood test before I visit?
+Do I have to have a blood test before the appointment?

 No. Blood tests do not always provide the most accurate information because a lot of health issues occur within the cells and not in the blood.
-If a blood test is needed, a letter will be written to your doctor.
-If you have had a blood test in the last two months you can bring a copy of the results with you to your appointment.
+If a blood test is needed, this will be recommended during the appointment.
+If you have had a blood test in the last two months you can email a copy of the results over to us before your appointment.

-Should I put anything on my hair before I come?
+Should I put anything on my hair before the video consultation?